OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.AdminMenu/README.md

 At the time of writing this document there are 3 Admin Node Types provided out of the box by Orchard Core:

 1. **Link Admin Node**: It provides a simple menu item.
 The user can add a text, a url and a Font Awesome icon class so that the current admin theme can use them when rendering the menu item.
 At the moment TheAdmin theme is using that icon class only for first level menu items.
-This link is the only one provided by the OrchardCore.AdminTree module itself.
+This link is the only one provided by the OrchardCore.AdminMenu module itself.

 2. **Content Types Admin Node**: It provides a list of menu items containing a menu item for each content type.
 The links point to the Index action in the Contents Controller.
 This node type is provided by the OrchardCore.Contents module.